Web5design/datasink/README.md

 ## UCI benchmarks

 The [UCI machine learning repository](http://archive.ics.uci.edu/ml/) provides datasets for benchmarking machine learning algorithms.
-Below is the AUC for several UCI binary classification datasets using 3 classifier types discussed above: NB, LR, and LogitBoost.  *These numbers are provided only for verification purposes*: these datasets are an excellent way to practice ensemble construction and experiment with different settings.
-This small ensemble will likely be out-performed by a single well-tuned classifier (often a Random Forest or gradient boosted trees), and for many datasets this best classifier will be out-performed by a larger heterogeneous ensemble.
+Below is the AUC for several UCI binary classification datasets using 3 classifier types discussed above: NB, LR, and LogitBoost.  *These numbers are provided only for verification purposes*: This small ensemble will likely be out-performed by a single well-tuned classifier (often a Random Forest or gradient boosted trees), and for many datasets the best classifier will be out-performed by a larger heterogeneous ensemble.
 To get more experience with datasink, try adding new classifiers until the ensemble beats the best classifier for some of these datasets.

 The highest AUC is bolded for each dataset, and ties are broken by preferring the simplest method.
 Again, one must perform tests for statistical significance such as those presented in [Demšar2006] to draw sound conclusions about performance differences, and more complex methods often require similarly complex, large, real-world datasets to demonstrate their utility.